Reactive Attachment Disorder in Children

 The following therapies can be helpful in the management of RAD

-Attachment-Based Therapy: Attachment-based approach aims to build healthy relationships with the caregivers.
-It contributes to helping children build trust and healthy emotional bonds with caregivers, also enhancing their social interaction ability.
+Attachment-Based Therapy: The attachment-based approach aims to build healthy relationships with the caregivers.
+It contributes to helping children build trust and healthy emotional bonds with caregivers, also improving their social interaction ability.

 Cognitive-Behavioral Therapy (CBT): CBT is an approach that focuses on identifying and changing negative thoughts and behaviors into positive ones.
 It can help children with RAD manage negative thoughts and emotions.

-Play Therapy: Play therapy is another approach that can be utilized to provide a safe way for the child to express feelings.
+Play Therapy: Another approach, play therapy, provides a safe way for the child to express emotions.
 Play therapy can help in learning social skills and interaction.

 Family Therapy: Family therapy plays a vital role in enhancing emotional connection.
 It also helps in teaching ways to use supportive techniques at home for the child with RAD.